Rajkumar Hirani Sexual Harassment Row: Vinta Nanda Asks ‘Who’s It That Women Can Trust?’

 Vinta wrote on Twitter, "The latest on #MeToo is so disturbing.
 Who is it that women can trust?
 Can't deal with these words anymore " "At the outset, our client states that the allegations made against him are false, mischievous, scandalous, motivated and defamatory." - (sic)

-Rajkumar Hirani had called the allegation false malicious and mischievous story that is being spread with the sole intention of destroying his reputation.
+Rajkumar Hirani had called the allegation false, malicious and a mischievous story that is being spread with the sole intention of destroying his reputation.
 He issued an official statement denying all the allegations made against him.

 The statement read as, "I was completely shocked when these allegations were brought to my notice about two months back.
 I had suggested immediately that it is essential to take this matter to any committee or any legal body.
 The complainant has chosen to go to the media instead."